"At Stevens Mortuary, we have had the privilege

 The funeral home opened in 1958, and for the first three years, was located a few blocks from the current site.

-More than fifty years ago, Tom and Bernice Stevens had a vision of providing compassionate and quality service to families in their community . . . and Stevens Mortuary became a reality in 1958.
+More than sixty years ago, Tom and Bernice Stevens had a vision of providing compassionate and quality service to families in their community . . . and Stevens Mortuary became a reality in 1958.
 Until Mr. Stevens’s death in 1978, they proudly served the community together, making many lasting friendships along the way.
 At the time of his death, Mrs. Stevens assumed management of the business, determined to maintain it as a family-owned and family-operated entity.
-Today, she is assisted by a superb staff, including her sister, Mary E. Cantwell, her daughter, Evelyn S. Grindstaff, Don Haynes, Bill Whedbee, Pamela S. Woods, and numerous support staff who provide funeral assistance, building maintenance, and grounds maintenance.
+Today, she is assisted by a superb staff, including her sister, Mary E. Cantwell, her daughter, Evelyn S. Grindstaff, Don Haynes, Bill Whedbee, and numerous support staff who provide funeral assistance, building maintenance, and grounds maintenance.

 In 1958, the business was first located in a small house on Broadway and then moved in 1961 to the current location: a five-acre site with a vacant antebellum home called "Cedar Grove."
 Built in 1833 by Col. James Scott, Jr. for his wife, Eliza Jane Ramsey Scott, "Cedar Grove" has had an interesting history.